lmller/lmller.github.io/_posts/2016-03-08-testsubscriber.markdown

 ````

 is only for lambdas - and not for instances of Subscriber.
-This seems obvious, but it happens that while changing things from one concept to the other I might accidently keep the '{}' brakets.
+This seems obvious, but it happens that while changing things from one concept to the other I might accidently keep the `{}` brackets.

 #### III